pdlinux/pdlinux-fish-config/README.md

-# Garuda-fish-config
+# pdlinux-fish-config

-Fish configuration for Garuda Linux featuring a lot of useful aliases & a beautiful prompt
+Fish configuration for PDLinux featuring a lot of useful aliases & a beautiful prompt